 What do I do when a student in crisis shows up in my office or job site?

 If a student is in a crisis, they need not submit the intake form but instead come directly to the Student Counseling Center (at 100 S. Holly Street: ext.
 7234 or 7473) or to the Student Development Divisional office in the Walker Student Center.
 In the event a student is at an immediate risk of harming themselves or someone else, Campus Safety should be contacted (524.7403).
 Clearly state to Campus Safety that you need immediate assistance, give your name, your location and state the nature of the problem.
 It is best to have another JBU employee accompany you and the student while you wait for Campus Safety to respond.

 How does the Student Counseling Center handle emergency situations with students?

 When we become aware of a potential or actual crisis, we attempt to respond immediately.
-If the student is in our office, we assess their risk for harm, inquire about their support, and connect them with resources to ensure their needs are addressed.
-This may involve contacting their, parents, a Residence Hall Director (RD), and or other relevant supportive services.
+If the student is in our office, we assess their risk for harm, inquire about their support and connect them with resources to ensure their needs are addressed.
+This may involve contacting their parents, a Residence Hall Director (RD) or other relevant supportive services.
 Appropriate follow-up care is then arranged.
 Our objective is to strategize with the student by proactively securing their safety.
 We recognize the challenge of respecting students' legal rights as an adult while also appropriating our professional responsibility to help keep them safe.